 Set up the Windows environment

 To function properly in Microsoft Windows environments, Kerberos requires certain conditions on both the client and the Domain Controller.
-Before configuring any Symantec elements in the network, ensure that the following Windows components are in order:
+Before configuring any Broadcom elements in the network, ensure that the following Windows components are in order:

 - Set up a valid Active Directory (AD) environment.
 All clients must be part of this AD domain to use Kerberos.
 If the client is not part of the domain, the only option is to use constrained Kerberos delegation.
 See Configuring Kerberos Constrained Delegation (KCD).